The Wooden Frame

 The Equestrian Center, where structure and design make each other come to life, brings forth the location beyond pure functionality and highlights the unique characteristics of the landscape.

-The equestrian centre is located on the outskirts of Istanbul forming a part of the Belgrad Forest on a 62.000 sq meter property and consists of an indoor riding arena with connected club rooms, a living area, an administrative building, stables, as well as an open air riding arena and annexes.
+The equestrian center is located on the outskirts of Istanbul forming a part of the Belgrad Forest on a 62.000 sq meter property and consists of an indoor riding arena with connected club rooms, a living area, an administrative building, stables, as well as an open air riding arena and annexes.

 The aim consisted of creating a combination of function and constructional necessities in the form of a distinctive architecture.
 The main load bearing structure of the indoor riding arena, consisting of hinged trusses, extends into the club rooms and living areas becoming side trusses, connecting into the main support structure.
 Just like in a puzzle or shape game, secondary functions like ventilation windows in the gable area, the canopy and the pergola integrate into the primary construction and define the architectural concept.
 Particularly the beams of the club rooms and living area, breaking through the facade and transforming in the exterior to pillars, interlock with the exterior area and transform the 70 meter facade into small size sections with visually distinct spaces.

 The interiors are defined by the highly visible wood construction, the supporting ceiling panel and the spacious openings, which as kind of frames display the surrounding nature as individual images.
 The conspicuous constructional elements which by themselves define the atmosphere of the interior, create a unique feeling minimizing to a large extent the need for further interior design features.